EUROPE MARKETS: European Stocks Rise, Lifted By Oil Firms And Burberry

 ADVERTISEMENT

-Other luxury goods companies were also higher, with shares of LVMH Moët Hennessy Louis Vuitton SE (LVMUY) up 0.6%, Gucci-owner Kering SA (KER.FR)
+Other luxury goods companies were also higher, with shares of LVMH Moët Hennessy Louis Vuitton SE (LVMUY) up 0.3%, Gucci-owner Kering SA (KER.FR) 1.3% higher.

-On a downbeat note, shares of Amec Foster Wheeler PLC (AMFW.LN) after the U.K. Serious Fraud Office said it opened an investigation into the project management and services firm.
+On a downbeat note, shares of Amec Foster Wheeler PLC (AMFW.LN) tanked 6.7% after the U.K. Serious Fraud Office said it opened an investigation into the project management and services firm.

-Pearson PLC (PSON.LN) slid 5%, building on a 5.1% drop from Tuesday when the education and publishing company said it will sell its 22% stake in Penguin Random House for $1 billion to German media company Bertelsmann SE, its joint-venture partner.
+Pearson PLC (PSON.LN) slid 4.9%.
+Shares fell 5.1% Tuesday after the education and publishing company said it wouldGBP sell its 22% stake in Penguin Random House for $1 billion to German media company Bertelsmann SE, its joint-venture partner.

+Micro Focus International PLC (MCRO.LN) fell 5.9% after reporting lower revenue and profit.

 (END) Dow Jones Newswires